Irintai/irintai.modular/docs/README.md

 ## Overview

 Irintai Assistant is a desktop application that provides an interface for interacting with local AI language models through Ollama.
-It features a chat interface, vector-based memory system, and comprehensive model management capabilities - all while keeping your data private and on your own hardware.
+It features a chat interface, vector-based memory system, plugin support, and comprehensive model management capabilities—all while keeping your data private and on your own hardware.

 ## Features